 We are responsible for the information contained in this prospectus, in the documents incorporated by reference in this prospectus as described under "Where You Can Find More Information", in any accompanying prospectus supplement and in any free writing prospectus we may authorize to be delivered to you.
 Neither we nor any selling stockholder have authorized anyone to give you any other information, and take no responsibility for any other information or representations that others may give you.
 This prospectus, any accompanying prospectus supplement and any such free writing prospectus may be used only for the purposes for which they have been published, and no person has been authorized to give any information not contained in or incorporated by reference into this prospectus and any accompanying prospectus supplement or any such free writing prospectus.
 If you receive any other information, you should not rely on it.
 This prospectus is an offer to sell only the shares offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
-You should not assume that the information contained in or incorporated by reference into this prospectus.
+You should not assume that the information contained in or incorporated by reference into this prospectus is accurate as of any date other than the date on the cover page of this prospectus.
 You should read carefully the entire prospectus, any prospectus supplement and any free writing prospectus, as well as the documents incorporated by reference in the prospectus, before making an investment decision.